mikekwright/mikekwright.github.io/content/blog/original/2013-10-12-getting-to-know-vim.markdown

----
-layout: post
-title: "Getting to know vim"
+Title: "Getting to know vim"
-date: 2013-10-12 22:06
+Date: 2013-10-12 22:06
-comments: true
-published: false
-categories:
+Status: draft
+Category: tools
-- vim
+Tags: vim
----

 This will be one of those posts, that I hope grows often as I love to use vim, and especially love to write down what I learn in case I forget it in the future.